Colorado Immersion Training

 What is Colorado Immersion Training?

-Applications for the 2023 CCTSI Colorado Immersion Training (CIT) in Community Engagement are no longer accepting applications.
+Applications for the 2025 CCTSI Colorado Immersion Training (CIT) in Community Engagement will be accepted through March 3, 2025.

 The Colorado Immersion Training (CIT) is a unique community-campus educational initiative that aims to introduce an expanded pool of researchers to community-based participatory research (CBPR) and community engagement.
 CIT supports a change in the research trajectory of junior faculty, early career researchers and doctoral students towards community engagement.
 CIT is a six-month program for researchers from all disciplines seeking new skills and knowledge in community engaged translational research.